hiifong/awesome-x/README.md

 - [awesome-python](https://github.com/vinta/awesome-python) A curated list of awesome Python frameworks, libraries, software and resources
 - [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) A list of Free Software network services and web applications which can be hosted on your own servers
 - [awesome-go](https://github.com/avelino/awesome-go) A curated list of awesome Go frameworks, libraries and software
+- [awesome-rust](https://github.com/rust-unofficial/awesome-rust) A curated list of Rust code and resources.
 - [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) The iconic SVG, font, and CSS toolkit
 - [awesome-vue](https://github.com/vuejs/awesome-vue) 🎉 A curated list of awesome things related to Vue.js
 - [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning) A curated list of awesome Machine Learning frameworks, libraries and software.